core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 {: #fig-overview-arch title="Basic DoC architecture"}

-The most important components of DoC can be seen in {{doc-compontents}}: A DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
+The most important components of DoC can be seen in {{fig-overview-arch}}: A DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
 That DoC server may or may not resolve that DNS information itself by using other DNS transports with an upstream DNS server.